-- (A) Immediately inform the resident, consult with resident's physician or other licensed health professional acting within the applicable scope of practice, or the medical director, if the resident's physician or other licensed health professional acting within the applicable scope of practice is not available, and notify the resident's sponsor or authorized representative, with the resident's permission, and other proper authority, in accordance with state and local laws and regulations when there is: - (1) An accident involving the resident which results in injury and has the potential for requiring needing physician intervention; - (2) A significant change in the resident's physical, mental, or psycho-social status such as a deterioration in health, mental, or psycho-social status in either life-threatening conditions or clinical complications; - (3) A need to alter treatment significantly such as a need to discontinue an existing form of treatment due to adverse consequences, or to commence a new form of treatment.
+- (A) Immediately inform the resident, consult with resident's physician or other licensed health professional acting within the applicable scope of practice, or the medical director, if the resident's physician or other licensed health professional acting within the applicable scope of practice-is not available, and notify the resident's sponsor or authorized representative, with the resident's permission, and other proper authority, in accordance with state and local laws and regulations when there is: - (1) An accident involving the resident which results in injury and has the potential for requiring physician intervention; - (2) A significant change in the resident's physical, mental, or psycho-social status such as a deterioration in health, mental, or psycho-social status in either life-threatening conditions or clinical complications; - (3) A need to alter treatment significantly such as a need to discontinue an existing form of treatment due to adverse consequences, or to commence a new form of treatment.

-The notification shall include a The nursing home administrator or administrator's designee is obligated to assure that the notification and documentation of the occurrence includes a description of the circumstances and cause, if known, of the illness, injury or death in the notification and document.
+The notification shall include a The nursing home administrator or administrator's designee is obligated to include a description of the circumstances and cause, if known, of the illness, injury or death in the notification and document.
 A notation of the change in health status and any intervention taken shall be documented in the resident's medical record.
 If the resident is a patient of a hospice care program, the notifications required by this paragraph shall be are the responsibility of the hospice care program unless otherwise indicated in the coordinated plan of care required obligated under paragraph (H) of rule 3701-17-14 of the Administrative Code.

-- (B) Report the death of a resident within twenty-four hours to the appropriate third-party payer; or, if the office is closed, as soon thereafter as it is open. - (C) Report any incident of fire, damage due to fire and any incidence of illness, injury or death due to fire or smoke inhalation of a resident within twenty-four hours to the office of the state fire marshal and to the director. - (D) Report the diseases required-obligated to be reported under Chapter 3701-3 of the Administrative Code in the manner specified by that chapter.
+- (B) Report the death of a resident within twenty-four hours to the appropriate third-party payer; or, if the office is closed, as soon thereafter as it is open. - (C) Report any incident of fire, damage due to fire and any incidence of illness, injury or death due to fire or smoke inhalation of a resident within twenty-four hours to the office of the state fire marshal and to the director. - (D) Report the diseases required to be reported under Chapter 3701-3 of the Administrative Code in the manner specified by that chapter. - (E) Report residents who are missing from the building without explanation or prior notification, to the director in a manner prescribed by the director. - (F) Residents missing and at risk due to physical or cognitive impairment or assessed as at risk for elopement should be reported to local law enforcement